lenin122/rsschool-cv/cv.md

 Ended BSU in 2007, Faculty of applied Mathematics and Informatics

 ### English
-Never did English Tests to get my level.
+Never did English Tests to get my knowledge level.
 But from school, I can speak frequently and understand my companion.